-The background of the workshop was that the end of the United Nations Decade on Biodiversity 2011-2020, along with the Convention on Biological Diversity's Strategic Plan for Biodiversity 2011-2020 with its Aichi Biodiversity Targets, is fast approaching, and policymakers have begun the process of planning for a new Post-2020 Global Biodiversity Framework.
-The 14th Meeting of the Conference of the Parties of the Convention on Biological Diversity (CBD COP 14) produced a Decision adopting a process that would include a series of regional and thematic consultations and similar events, plus an open-ended working group, to develop the framework.
+The end of the United Nations Decade on Biodiversity 2011-2020, along with the Convention on Biological Diversity's Strategic Plan for Biodiversity 2011-2020 with its Aichi Biodiversity Targets, is fast approaching, and policymakers have begun the process of planning for a new Post-2020 Global Biodiversity Framework.
+CBD COP 14 produced a Decision adopting a process that would include a series of regional and thematic consultations and similar events, plus an open-ended working group, to develop the framework.
 This Expert Thematic Workshop was one of these events, and was envisioned as a part of this ongoing process, with its outputs to feed into subsequent events and eventually the framework itself.

-Participants included all of the attendees of the Eighth IPSI Global Conference (IPSI-8), plus a number of invited experts from CBD Party governments and invited experts identified for their particular expertise.
+Participants included all of the attendees of IPSI-8, plus a number of invited experts from CBD Party governments and invited experts identified for their particular expertise.
 Participants engaged in a series of wide-ranging discussions on a number of themes related to landscape approaches, and generated many recommendations for ways for landscape approaches to contribute to biodiversity policy beyond 2020.
 As part of the workshop, a joint Public Forum was held with IPSI-8, titled "Socio-ecological Production Landscapes and Seascapes for Biodiversity Conservation".